Home Maintenance Checklist: Seasonal and Monthly To-Dos

 Test alarms

-The US Fire Administration recommends changing the smoke alarm batteries once a year, but it doesn’t hurt to check them on a monthly basis.
-You will also want to make sure your fire extinguisher is easily accessible, there’s enough pressure in it, and there aren’t any visible signs of damage.
+The US Fire Administration recommends changing the smoke alarm batteries once a year, but it doesn’t hurt to check them every month.
+You will also want to make sure your fire extinguisher is easily accessible, has enough pressure in it, and has no visible signs of damage.

 If you need to update your smoke alarms and carbon monoxide detectors, Consumer Reports has a list of the best models on the market right now.